 12. View issues from all angles.
 Don’t accept what you’re told or think what you’re expected to think.

 13. Don’t wait till you have more time or life gets easier.
 Cultivate a passion that has been dormant too long.
 Pick up that paintbrush, practice your guitar, try out for that play, take those glassblowing classes, learn to sail.
 For inspiration, take a look at Everyday Matters.
 Author Danny Gregory’s wife became paralyzed in an accident.
 While caring for her and their infant son, Gregory decided to start drawing.
 His study of color, value, and ordinary beauty helped to heal their family too.
+And you don’t want to miss his extraordinary new book, Art Before Breakfast: A Zillion Ways to be More Creative No Matter How Busy You Are.

 14. Make an effort to connect regularly with something in nature.
 Watch the same tree as it changes throughout the seasons, pay attention to a body of water in different weather conditions, take an evening walk (no matter the temperature) each time there’s full moon.